CcnGaming/yt-resub/README.md

 # What is this
-This is a python script to import all your youtube subs from a Google Takeout backup
+This is a python script to import all your YouTube subs from a Google Takeout backup.
+This is meant for if you have 2 accounts and you want to move your YouTube data or if you lost accces to your account
 # How to use
 1. Download the Tool: